bayang/lecter/README.md

 ## Services

-Concerning Inoreader and Pocket, authentification and login are performed through Oauth2, so this app does **NOT** know and does **NOT** keep any of your credentials.
+Concerning Inoreader, Wallabag and Pocket, authentification and login are performed through Oauth2, so this app does **NOT** know and does **NOT** keep any of your credentials.

 We respect your privacy.

-The articles can be shared to Pocket directly from the lecter.
+The articles can be shared to Pocket and Wallabag directly from the lecter.

-Support for Wallabag and Instapaper is planned.
+Support for Instapaper is planned.

 ## Screenshots